argilla-io/distilabel/README.md

 1. As an AI engineer I want to **build domain-specific instruction datasets** to fine-tune OSS LLMs with increased accuracy.
 2. As an AI engineer I want to **build domain-specific and diverse preference datasets** to use RLHF-related methods and align LLMs (e.g, increase the ability to follow instructions or give thruthful responses).

+This readme might be outdated the best place to get started is the [documentation](http://distilabel.argilla.io/).

 ## Quickstart

 Install with `pip` (requires Python 3.8+):